buluto/misc-tools/README.md

 A bunch of miscellaneous tools written in Python.
 All require Python 3 and nothing else.

 ####ico2str
 Convert an ICO file to a Base64 encoded string and vice versa.
 Useful when you want to embed an icon into the source code.
+A simple wrapper around the Base64 encode/decode functions.

 How to use: Pass input file (.ico or .txt) as an argument to the script.
 A new file will be created in the same directory as the input file. "foo.ico" produces "foo.txt" and vice versa.